f4exb/sdrangel/plugins/channelrx/demodlora/readme.md

 This is the expected number of symbols in a message.
 When a header is present in the payload it should match the size given in the header (A.11).

+<h4>A.5: Auto mesasge length</h4>

+LoRa mode only.
+Set message length (A.4) equal to the number of symbols specified in the message just received.
+When messages are sent repeatedly this helps adjusting in possible message length changes automatically.

-<h4>A.5: Sync word</h4>
+<h4>A.6: Sync word</h4>

 This is the message 1 byte sync word displayed in hexadecimal.

 <h4>A.7: Expect header in message</h4>

-LoRa standard only.
+LoRa mode only.
 Use this checkbox to tell if you expect or not a header in the message.

 <h4>A.8: Number of FEC parity bits</h4>

-LoRa standard only.
+LoRa mode only.
 This is the number of parity bits in the Hamming code used in the FEC.
 The standard values are 1 to 4 for H(4,5) to H(4,8) encoding.
 0 is a non-standard value to specify no FEC.

 When a header is expected this control is disabled because the value used is the one found in the header.